Qira, Haifa

 Its people were Arab tenants, some of whom from the Bedouin tribes of Ka'abiye and Sa'adih.
 They settled the land during the late 19th century.
 The land of the village was owned by three Christian families from Beirut and Haifa.
-The land was purchased by the Yishuv in the 1920s and the villagers began evacuating.
+The land was purchased by the Yishuv in the 1920s and the villagers were gradually expelled.
 Yokneam Moshava and HaZore'a were built on former village land.

-The occupation of Qira by pre-state Israeli forces on 1 March 1948 finished the evacuation process.
+The occupation of Qira by pre-state Israeli forces on 1 March 1948 finished the expulsion process.

 History

 At least 19 archaeological sites were located within the village's territory, the most renowned of these being Tell Qira and Tell Qamun.

 Ottoman period

 In a map made by Pierre Jacotin during the French campaign in Egypt and Syria, Tell Qamun appeared under the name of Chateau d'El Kireh (Castle of Qira), and Qira appeared as Qairah.
 In his visit to Qamun and Qira, van de Velde found a church on Qamun, and then he searched for a castle in Qira, but when he arrived to the site, he only found ruins "which externally presented nothing of importance".
 He came to the conclusion Jacotine confounded the tell of Qamun with that of Qira.

 In 1872 the Ottoman government sold the lands of Qira to the Christian Sursock family from Beirut (modern-day Lebanon) and later their part of the land was shared with the Tueni family, also from Beirut.
 In that year the PEF's Survey of Western Palestine visited, and noted about Khurbet Kireh "Evidently an ancient site.
 There are traces of ruins and broken pottery on the hill; to the north are kokim tombs, caves, and a quarry; to the east are other tombs, caves, quarries, and a rock-cut water channel, Umm el Hashurah.
 There is a good supply of water in the valley at this point, and a small mill.
 A colony of Turcomans live in the caves; they pronounce the name Jireh."
 The other part of the land was sold to the Khouri family from Haifa.
 According to Peretz Levinger's study of the establishment of the nearby town of Yokneam Moshava, it is unknown if the villagers came before or after the land was sold to the families.
 He assumes the Ottomans sold the land when it was uninhabited.

 The Palestinian community in Qira began during the 19th century.
 The residents were tenant farmers, paying fees to the families who owned the land.
 The population was made of two groups: Arab fellaheen, who came from the nearby Arab villages, and Bedouin nomads.
 The bedouins came from two tribes: Ka'abiye and Sa'adih, who arrived to the land, according to elderly traditions during the 1870s and possibly in the 1860s.
 At the time they arrived, they consisted of only twelve families.

 A population list from about 1887 showed that Kireh had about 65 inhabitants; all Muslims.